Deugz/nb-phd/_build/html/_sources/Science/Space.md

 :::{grid-item}

-Ice form around <span class="hovertext" data-hover="Description">interstellar dust grains</span> that are less than 1 &micro;m in size.
-Let's pause for a second and have a closer look at those because despite their size, they play a gigantic role in the story of the universe.
+Ice form around <span class="hovertext" data-hover="Description">interstellar dust grains</span> that are less than 1 &micro;m in size like shown in figure X. Let's pause for a second and have a closer look at those because despite their size, they play a gigantic role in the story of the universe.

 :::